aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 6. Use the [PictureFillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fillformat/#getPictureFillFormat--) property exposed by [FillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fillformat/) to set the image as the background.
 7. Save the modified presentation.

-This Javascript code shows you how to set an image as the background for a slide:
+This JavaScript code shows you how to set an image as the background for a slide:

 ```javascript
 // Creates an instance of the Presentation class